 Over the years I have kept and killed many bonsai, and learned a little in the process.
 I come to know my bonsai very intimately.
 I plan their development, worry over their health, and take pride in their beauty.
 I also mourn the many deaths that I cause.
 Success, I have found, is more a matter of perseverance than anything else.
 That’s what is so wonderful about bonsai.

 Whether you are considering a cluster or a single tree, take your time choosing a specimen.
 If all goes well you will be looking at your bonsai critically for many years to come, so take your time in picking a tree.

 When you bring home your bonsai to be, it is best to give it some time to recover and grow out before you shape it and put it into a bonsai pot.
 Loosen the shrub’s root ball and plant into well-draining soil in a large pot, preferably of stone, concrete, or clay.

-- Small saplings that clutter your view in a cluster of trees.
-Leave one or two small trees for contrast, or if you would like one to grow into a gap.
+- Small saplings that clutter your view in a cluster of trees

 - Branches that: